 Back when the original Dead Heat was new, it only came in a few flavors, all varying on the same static sit-down model – one with a smaller screen, one with a slightly bigger screen, and a special 3D version only released in Japan.
 Up to now it looked like the 2022 sequel would simply be available in the second of those, but now Dead Heat Unleashed is receiving a new deluxe motion cabinet.
 It’s not yet clear if this will be coming westward; it being unveiled in China suggests that market is the priority here, so who knows:

-Astute readers will have also noticed something familiar about this machine’s design… but with Bandai Namco having not formally revealed this yet, it’s best not to comment on that for now.
+Astute readers will have also noticed something slightly familiar about the machine’s design… but with Bandai Namco having not formally revealed this new model yet, it’s best not to comment on that for now.

 Other